ibm-cloud-docs/blockchain-sw-251/console-ocp-about.md

 ## Supported Platforms
 {: #console-ocp-about-prerequisites}

-The {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 can be deployed with the Kubernetes distributions on the following Platforms:
+The {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 can be deployed with the Kubernetes distributions on the following platforms:

 | Kubernetes distribution | Version | Hardware |  Tested configuration|
 |----|----|----|-----|